robertfeldt/InfoTheory.jl/README.md

 # InfoTheory

-A Julia package for estimating information theoretic concepts such as entroyp and mutual information.
+A Julia package for estimating information theoretic measures such as entropy and mutual information.

 ## Build status